dhuss42/ft_irc/progress.md

 ### join
 [] during first join
 	-> 12:37 -!- : No such channel
+[] 11:25 -!- available commands: JOIN, MODE, KICK, PART, QUIT, PRIVMSG/NOTICE
+	-> in server "menu"

+### all commands that take reason or custom user input
+- test with really long message
+	-> irssi seems to have a limit and characters that are sent -> only checked: kick, topic
+	-> should also check with valgrind here
+[] also check what other channels do in that case

 ## ====== Day 1 == 25.06 ======
 - started reading subject (30min)